ValentinVr/OpenWhisk_Project/README.md

 `kubectl label nodes --all openwhisk-role=invoker`

-Now, you can deploy OpenWhisk using Helm with the following command.
+Now, you must change directory of your terminal to be in `OpenWhisk_Project/deployment` folder.
+Then, you can deploy OpenWhisk using Helm with the following command.

-`helm install ./helm/openwhisk --namespace=openwhisk --name=isep -f mycluster.yaml`
+`helm install . --namespace=openwhisk --name=isep -f mycluster.yaml`

 This step take a few minutes.
 To continue, you must check the install-package pod in the openwhisk namespace is completed.